partykit/partykit/apps/docs/src/content/docs/tutorials/add-partykit-to-a-nextjs-app/2-set-up-server.md

 ## Run dev servers

-In the previous step started the Next.js dev server.
+In the previous step you started the Next.js dev server.
 Now open a new tab in your terminal to run PartyKit dev server alongside it:

 ```bash
 npx partykit dev